 Foster Grandparent Program

 The Foster Grandparent Program pairs low-income adults aged 55 and older with a child in Jefferson County who may be falling behind or is considered “at risk.”
-The Foster Grandparent serves as a role model, mentor, tutor and friend and provides a positive influence for the child.
-In addition, volunteers who meet the eligibility requirements are provided a stipend for their work.
-Why should you become a Foster Grandparent?
-Here’s just a few reasons why:
+The Foster Grandparent volunteer serves as a role model, mentor, tutor and friend.
+For young children ages 0-4, Foster Grandparents help focus the child on daily skills such as tying a shoe, eating with silverware, taking turns or following instructions to prepare them for kindergarten.
+Children in grades K-12 receive tutoring or mentoring services from their Foster Grandparent, helping them to improve their grades and pass to the next grade.
+Foster Grandparent volunteers are a positive influence for the child they serve.
+In addition, volunteers who meet the eligibility requirements are provided a stipend of $4 per hour and mileage/meal reimbursement when they volunteer.

 Want More Information?